 Soon you will pass by the River Lee Navigation Stanstead Lock 4.
 Next is Stanstead Abbotts which is a village and a place for boat moorings.
 Here you will find a few shops, pubs and eateries.
 We stopped off and sat down in a pub for a break and a drink.
 We noticed a sign saying that the Stanstead Abbotts is twinned with Fass Njagga Choi in The Gambia which I had a giggle about because it just sounded so odd.
-After the pub, we returned to the path which took us past the Stanstead Marina, this is where boats moor and can have repairs undertaken.
+After the pub, we returned to the path which took us past the Stanstead Marina, this is where boat moor and repairs are undertaken.

 Hertford East to Rye House Walk End

-Eventually you come to a natural end to this walk when you reach Rye House Railway Station which is in Hoddesdon, Hertfordshire.
-You can use your Oyster card at for your return journey.
+Eventually, you come to a natural end to this walk when you reach Rye House Railway Station which is in Hoddesdon, Hertfordshire.
+You can use your Oyster card for your return journey.
 The trains go to Tottenham Hale and Liverpool Street plus other stops.
 Close by is Rye Meads Nature Reserve, Rye House Kart Raceway and Rye-assic Adventure Park.
 We were far too tired to investigate any of these and just wanted to head home and treat ourselves to a bowl of pasta.
 I racked up about nine and a half miles of walking that day but this included going to and from the station and seeking out that bowl of pasta.
 It was a fantastic walk because you kept mostly on the one path along the river and although the sun was hot that day it was shady so I didn’t get too sweaty.
 I hope you enjoy the walk!